kpriyanshu256/IRIS_Neural_Network/README.md

 # IRIS_Neural_Network
-A shallow neural network from scratch in python
+Various implementations of a shallow neural network in python.

 ## Python libraries used
 ### Iris_NN.py
 * numpy